Team Build Construction Contest

 A school may enter a maximum of one team.
 If the maximum number of teams are not registered by the stated deadline, schools may register one additional team.
 A school can enter one (or two teams) and also loan other students out to a school that needs a team member.
 Any team members that are borrowed from another school must be included with the school that registers.
 All students and instructors must register and complete all necessary documentation before the team will be considered as registered.

 Each team will be required to furnish their own tools.
 Students may wear a tool belt, but it is not required.
 Circular saws and drills may be cordless or electrical.
 Nail guns that operate on a small compressor may be used by a team; however, no large compressors may be used.
 Battery operated nail guns may be used; however, the team must furnish their own nails.
+No table saws may be used; however, one radial arm/miter saw may be used.

 Cell phones, earphones, or any other devices will not be allowed in the contest area or lunch and break area at any time.
 In reality, students will be without these devices during the contest day.